petuum/autodist/_sources/usage/tutorials/docker.md.txt

 # Train with Docker

-To facilitate the installation process on GPU machines, the AutoDist team has published the reference Dockerfile so you can get started with AutoDist in minutes.
+To facilitate the installation process on GPU machines and get started with AutoDist in minutes, the AutoDist team has published the reference [Dockerfile](https://github.com/petuum/autodist/blob/master/docker/Dockerfile.gpu).

 ## Building